 Sex Crimes in San Diego County

 Being accused of a sex crime can be extremely troubling.
 The accusation alone can carry a social stigma, and can be extremely difficult or awkward to deal with.
-At the San Diego Criminal Attorney Law Firm, we understand that the victim’s allegations are only one side of the story, and that false accusations are always a legitimate possibility.
-If you have been accused of a Sex Crime, we encourage you to contact the San Diego Criminal Attorney Law Firm as soon as possible.
+At the San Diego Criminal Attorney, we understand that the victim’s allegations are only one side of the story, and that false accusations are always a legitimate possibility.
+If you have been accused of a Sex Crime, we encourage you to contact the San Diego Criminal Attorney as soon as possible.
 We understand that discussing these issues can be extremely uncomfortable.
 However, you could be facing severe penalties, and it is very important to begin building a strong defense as soon a possible.
 Your consultation with one of our experienced attorneys will be completely FREE, and completely confidential.
 If you have been accused of a sex crime, contact us today at 619-880-5474.

 The term Sex Crime, really encompasses a number of different crimes.
 These crimes can vary significantly in severity and penalty.
 Some will be charged as misdemeanors, while others will be charged as felonies; many can even be charged as either at the discretion of the District Attorney’s Office.
 A misdemeanor is a crime where the maximum penalty does not exceed one (1) year of county jail.
 Felonies, on the other hand, carry penalties ranging between one (1) year, and life in prison.